Inspiring people to practice kindness and pass it on to others

 I would love to do this because I'm also thinking about joining the military and I would very much appreciate something like this

-Posted about 1 year ago by Robert from Monrovia, Ca
+Posted over 1 year ago by Robert from Monrovia, Ca

 My second grade class would love to adopt a platoon....it would also help them to read and write and understand what it is to do an act of kindness for someone.

-Posted about 1 year ago by firstname.lastname@example.org from Miami, Florida
+Posted over 1 year ago by firstname.lastname@example.org from Miami, Florida

 I am taking a course in Human Services and we are supposed to do Acts of Kindness first throughout our school and then through the community, this is a brilliant idea!
 I am going to bring this up to my instructor....
 Thank you <3

-Posted about 1 year ago by Tina from Moncton
+Posted over 1 year ago by Tina from Moncton

 I would like to recommend a site I have personally used and is extremely reputable: anysoldier.com.

-Posted 11 months ago by Diane from Montana
+Posted about 1 year ago by Diane from Montana

 Just signed up cant wait to get started...Awesome idea

-Posted 11 months ago by Penny from Maryland
+Posted about 1 year ago by Penny from Maryland

 Brilliant!
 I will definitely be doing this! :)

-Posted 10 months ago by Amanda from Hawaii
+Posted about 1 year ago by Amanda from Hawaii

 This is a brilliant idea!
 I'd love to participate.

-Posted 10 months ago by Chelsea from California
+Posted about 1 year ago by Chelsea from California

 I think adopting a soldier is a great idea.
 Writing to a soldier, wow!